rkt/rkt/Documentation/using-rkt-with-systemd.md

 }
 ```

 Then you will need a pair of `.service` and `.socket` unit files.

-The socket unit file will have the same port you've set in the image manifest of your app, and the service unit file will run `rkt`:
+In this example, we want to use the port 8080 on the host instead of the app's default 80, so we use rkt's `--port` option to override it.

 ```
 # my-socket-activated-app.socket